amzn/xfer/CONTRIBUTING.md

 If you're thinking about adding code to Xfer, here are some guidelines to get you started.

-* If the change is a major feature, create a [CIP](link to CIP definition) in the docs/CIPs folder and post it as a PR, optionally with a prototype implementation of your proposed changes.
-This is to get community feedback on the changes and document the design reasoning of Xfer for future reference.
+* If the change is a major feature, create an issue using the [feature request template](https://github.com/amzn/xfer/issues/new?template=feature_request.md) to get community feedback on the proposed changes and document the design reasoning of Xfer for future reference.

 * Keep pull requests small, preferably one feature per pull request.
 This lowers the bar to entry for a reviewer, and keeps feedback focused for each feature.